joaoespanhol/Crazy-Staff/README.md

 ## Name
 StaffX

+## Version Support
+Only support 1.13 and above, I do ASK that you update to 1.18 as old versions are just not optimal to play in.

 ## Want to contribute?
 Create a fork of StaffX and submit a pull request ( Please review your code, Any pull request in Java will be closed but I'll merge it manually in kotlin)